 The Data Extraction wizard lets you extract attribute and other property data from selected objects directly to a table and/or an external file.
-This wizard takes the place of the Attribute Extraction wizard found in versions prior to AutoCAD 2008.
+This wizard is new in AutoCAD 2008.
+It takes the place of the Attribute Extraction wizard.
 The new wizard takes you through the process of:

-- Selecting the data source, which can be a drawing, a set of drawings, or folders. - Filtering objects (blocks and non-blocks) to be extracted and selecting properties from which data is extracted. - Organizing and refining the extracted data. - Merging information from an Excel spreadsheet with the extracted data. - Choosing the output format for the data (a table and/or an external file). - Formatting the extracted data in a table, by specifying a table style or selecting an existing pre-formatted table.
+- Selecting the data source, which can be a drawing, a set of drawings, or folders. - Filtering objects (non-blocks and blocks) to be extracted and selecting properties from which data is extracted. - Organizing and refining the extracted data. - Merging information from an Excel spreadsheet with the extracted data.